 Wadsworth is a medium-sized city located in the state of Ohio.
 With a population of 24,046 people and five constituent neighborhoods, Wadsworth is the 76th largest community in Ohio.

-Wadsworth is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Wadsworth is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Wadsworth is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Wadsworth who work in office and administrative support (13.14%), management occupations (11.91%), and sales jobs (11.07%).
+There are especially a lot of people living in Wadsworth who work in management occupations (11.55%), office and administrative support (11.24%), and healthcare (10.32%).

 Also of interest is that Wadsworth has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Wadsworth is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.